MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusQueue.md

 ```

 ### -SizeInBytes
-Specifies the size of the queue in bytes.
+The size of the queue in bytes.

 ```yaml
 Type: Int64